apache/spark/docs/sql-ref-syntax-qry-select-lateral-view.md

 * **generator_function**

-    This expression will output a virtual table with single input row.
+    This expression will output a virtual table with a single input row.

 * **expression**

-    Paramters for  generating_function.
+    Parameters for generating_function.

 * **table_alias**

-    It is the alias for `generator_function`, which is optional.
+    The alias for `generator_function`, which is optional.

 * **column_alias**

-    It lists the column aliases of `generator_function`, which may be used in output rows, we may have multiple alias if `generator_function` have multiple output columns.
+    Lists the column aliases of `generator_function`, which may be used in output rows.
+We may have multiple aliases if `generator_function` have multiple output columns.

 ### Examples